jlefever/trainsim/README.md

 docker-compose up
 ```

 You should then be able to visit https://localhost:8000/ in your browser.
 Ignore the certificate error and you will be greated with the homepage.
 (The certificate error happens because it is self-signed.
-It is not a concern because we are only on localhost.)
+It is not a concern because we only running locally.)

 ## Structure

 This project contains four services, each with an associated Dockerfile.
-If you are new to Docker, check out this [introduction](https://docs.docker.com/get-started/overview/).
+If you are new to Docker, check out this great [introduction](https://docs.docker.com/get-started/overview/).

 ### trainsim-db